-There were more secure and quicker digital payments in this instance, while BlockCypher’s Ethereum APIs were responsible for fraud checks and processing payments.
-The key benefits here were more than $5 million in fraud prevention, over $2 million in salary savings, more than a third faster time to market, and enhanced code maintenance.
+In this instance, there were more secure and quicker digital payments, while BlockCypher’s Ethereum APIs were responsible for fraud checks and processing payments.
+The key benefits were more than $5 million in fraud prevention, over $2 million in salary savings, more than a third faster time to market, and enhanced code maintenance.

-This time around, the US Department of Homeland Security used BlockCypher and incorporated the Analytics API.
+The US Department of Homeland Security used BlockCypher and incorporated the Analytics API this time.
 The challenges were that hackers were taking over desktop and mobile devices with increasing regularity and that ransomware crime had shot up to over $1 billion in 2016.

-In this instance, the platform provided real-time analytics to prevent fraud and detect fraud patterns while also providing advanced visualizations for analysts.
-The users benefitted from fraud prevention, a reduction of false positives, and successfully identifying the sources of fraud.
+In this instance, the platform provided real-time analytics to prevent fraud and detect fraud patterns while providing advanced visualisations for analysts.
+The users benefitted from fraud prevention, a reduction of false positives, and successful identifying the sources of fraud.

 In this instance, BitWage provided the platform for payroll and invoicing while BlockCypher validated the addresses and identified transactions that were likely to confirm.
 The users benefitted with faster times to market.
 Payment times were reduced to two days, approximately 30% cost savings were seen due to automation, and quicker clearing and settlements.

 FX and Mobile Money Accounts

 Here, BitPesa used BlockCypher and incorporated Transaction API and BlockCypher Test Chain.
 The challenges were high FX costs for African currencies, and only mobile money accounts could be used for payments.